bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 13°
-- Flurries
+- Flurries and Breezy
-- 85% humidity
+- 83% humidity
-- 13 mph wind
+- 12 mph wind
 - 75% cloud cover
 - 33 AQI 🟩
-- About 10.2 inches of snow on the ground
+- About 10.6 inches of snow on the ground
 - 0.2 inches of rain and 2.59 inches of snow in the past 24 hours